-Bill Russell is a former American basketball player who has a net worth of $10 million.
-Russell is one of the best professional basketball players of all time.
+Bill Russell is considered one of the best professional basketball players and overall athletes of all time.
 He was the first African-American player to gain superstar status.
-Bill Russell played with the Boston Celtics from 1956 to 1969, winning 11 NBA championships in the process.
+Bill Russell played in the NBA for the Boston Celtics from 1956 to 1969, winning 11 NBA championships in the process.
 A five-time MVP and 12-time All-Star, he was the first black player to achieve superstar status in the NBA.
 Additionally, Russell captained the gold medal-winning US basketball team at the 1956 Summer Olympics.

 Despite his achievements, Russell constantly battled with racism.
 For his outstanding contributions to the NBA, Russell was inducted as a member of Naismith Memorial Basketball Hall of Fame and the National Collegiate Hall of Fame.

 Bill Russell was born in 1934 in Monroe, Louisiana to Katie and Charles.
 When Russell was eight, the family moved to Oakland, California, where they lived in a series of public housing projects.
 His mother passed away not long after.
 As a teen, Russell attended McClymonds High School, where he won back-to-back state championships as a basketball player his junior and senior years.
 Although he was mostly ignored by college recruiters, Russell received a lone offer from the University of San Francisco, to which he received a scholarship.
 At USF, he became the centerpiece of a team that developed into a major force in college basketball, winning the NCAA championships in both 1955 and 1956.
 Outside of basketball, Russell also represented USF in track and field.
 He especially excelled in the high jump; in 1956, he was ranked the seventh best high-jumper in the world.